MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Reserve memory

 > [!NOTE]
-> Much of the information in this section comes from Jonathan Kehayias’s blog: [How much memory does my SQL Server actually need? (sqlskills.com)](https://www.sqlskills.com/blogs/jonathan/how-much-memory-does-my-sql-server-actually-need/).
+> Much of the information in this section comes from Jonathan Kehayias in his blog post [How much memory does my SQL Server actually need? (sqlskills.com)](https://www.sqlskills.com/blogs/jonathan/how-much-memory-does-my-sql-server-actually-need/).

 It's not always easy to identify the right amount of physical memory and processors to allocate for SQL Server in support of System Center Operations Manager (or for other workloads outside of this product).
 The sizing calculator provided by the product group provides guidance based on workload scale, but its recommendations are based on testing performed in a lab environment that may or may not align with your actual workload and configuration.

-SQL Server allows you to [configure the minimum and maximum amount of memory](/sql/database-engine/configure-windows/server-memory-server-configuration-option) that will be reserved and used by its process.
+SQL Server allows you to [configure the minimum and maximum amount of memory](/sql/database-engine/configure-windows/server-memory-server-configuration-options) that will be reserved and used by its process.
 By default, SQL Server can change its memory requirements dynamically based on available system resources.
 The default setting for **min server memory** is 0, and the default setting for **max server memory** is 2,147,483,647 MB.

 Performance and memory-related problems can arise if you don't set an appropriate value for **max server memory**.
-Many factors influence the maximum amount of memory you allocate to SQL to ensure the operating system has enough memory to support the other processes running on that system, such as the HBA card, management agents, and anti-virus real-time scanning.
+Many factors influence how much memory you need to allocate to SQL Server in order to ensure that the operating system can support other processes running on that system, such as the HBA card, management agents, and anti-virus real-time scanning.
 If sufficient memory isn't set, the OS and SQL will page to disk.
 This can cause disk I/O to increase, further decreasing performance and creating a ripple effect where it becomes noticeable in Operations Manager.

 We recommend specifying at least 4 GB of RAM for **min server memory**.
 This should be done for every SQL node hosting one of the Operations Manager databases (operational, data warehouse, ACS).

-For **max server memory**, we recommend reserving a total of:
+For **max server memory**, we recommend that you initially reserve a total of:

 - 1 GB of RAM for the OS
 - 1 GB of RAM per every 4 GB of RAM installed (up to 16 GB RAM)